 The One Mind Initiative is led by some of the leading voices in mental health, committed to broad change on a global scale.

-Garen and his wife, Shari, are Co-Founders and Board members of the One Mind Institute (“OMI”) (formerly the International Mental Health Research Organization), a 501c(3) non-profit organization.
-During the last twenty years, OMI/ IMHRO and the Staglin’s Music Festival for Mental Health event have raised more than $230 million for mental health charities and research.
-Garen is also a Founder and Co-Chairman of One Mind for Research, launched in 2011 with former Congressman Patrick Kennedy and now led by CEO Pete Chiarelli, U.S. Army General (retired); as well as a Co-Founder and former President of Bring Change 2 Mind, a 501 c(3) non-profit organization dedicated to eliminating the stigma of mental illness.
+Garen and his wife, Shari, are Co-Founders and Board members of One Mind (“OM”) (formerly the International Mental Health Research Organization), a 501c(3) non-profit organization.
+During the last twenty years, OM/IMHRO and the Staglin’s Music Festival for Brain Health event have raised more than $290 million for mental health charities and research.
+Launched in 2011 with former Congressman Patrick Kennedy and now led by President, Brandon Staglin, One Mind is pursuing a number of large scale public private partnerships in Schizophrenia, TBI and PTS as well as funding cutting edge research with 30 Rising Star Awards.
+One Mind is also privileged to have Pete Chiarelli, U.S. Army General (retired) serve as an Ambassador.

 Garen is a private equity investor and philanthropist with more than 40 years of experience in building and starting companies in the financial services and payment industries.
 He currently serves on the Board of Directors of Silicon Valley Bank, ExL Services, NVoice Payments, and Profit Velocity Solutions.
 He is also a Senior Advisor to FTV Capital.
 Garen is a graduate of UCLA, B.S.-Engineering (1966), and the Stanford Graduate School of Business, MBA (1968).
 He is a recipient of the Gold Spike Award, Stanford University’s highest award for volunteer service and the UCLA College of Letters & Science Fellows Award.
 He is Co-Chairman of the UCLA Centennial Capital Campaign.